brentoboy/git-tutorial/README.md

 	git merge DEV-123
 	git push

-We started off using "git status" to make sure we dont have little uncommitted changes.  we pull the latest version of the branch we want to merge, and the latest version of master.
+We started off using "git status" to make sure we don't have little uncommitted changes.  we pull the latest version of the branch we want to merge, and the latest version of master.
 Then we merge the other branch into the master branch, and push the result out to origin.

 ## Contributing to open source projects using pull requests...